 The three-week long programme is formulated as a two-phase process.
 During the two-week initial phase, participants benefit from the unique atmosphere and facilities of AA’s London home.
-The second phase, lasting for a week, shifts to AA’s woodland site in Hooke Park and revolves around the fabrication and assembly of a full-scale architectural intervention.
+The second phase, lasting for a week, shifts to AA’s woodland site in Hooke Park and revolves around the robotic fabrication and assembly of a full-scale architectural intervention.

 Prominent Features of the programme: